 This is a safe and unique chance to discover the water and wildlife of Alum Creek.
 Working together in groups, students will take part in a scavenger hunt, use underwater viewers to observe beneath the surface of the creek and try to catch crayfish and aquatic insects using nets and even bare hands!

-Young students will enjoy making and using “nature scopes” to take an exploratory hike through the woods.
-Nature will provide the schedule as we use our senses to discover plants, animals, rocks and other interesting things as we look for evidence of life in the forest.
+Young students will enjoy an exploratory hike through the woods.
+While on the hike, students will be collecting items in order to make “nature necklaces.”
+Nature will provide the schedule as we discover plants, animals, rocks and other interesting things and look for evidence of life in the forest.

 There are many ecosystems of various sizes on our planet.
 This class will help students understand interactions between living and nonliving things within an ecosystem.
-Students will play a food chain game, create their own home in a habitat, and build an ecosystem with craft supplies while working together in groups.
+Students will play a predator/prey game, and then be able to construct their own ecosystem with craft supplies.

 Enjoy learning about natural camouflage and the different animals that benefit from this adaptation.
 After going on a hidden “woolly worm” hike, students will observe and reflect upon different characteristics that make camouflage successful, and then play a game to experience how important camouflage is between predators and prey.